• Home

 Which platform will you choose for your next form creation endeavor?
 Let’s discuss the main differences between Google Forms vs. Microsoft Forms to help you make a choice.

-5. Microsoft Forms Reporting and Analytics
+4. Microsoft Forms vs Google Forms: Reporting And Analytics

 What are Microsoft Forms?

-Microsoft Forms is an online tool from Microsoft that empowers users to create surveys, quizzes, and polls effortlessly.
+Definition: Microsoft Forms is an online tool from Microsoft that empowers users to create surveys, quizzes, and polls effortlessly.
 It offers diverse question types and customization options, allowing you to tailor the forms to your specifications.

 A unique feature of Microsoft Forms is the ability to create quizzes with automated grading.
 Additionally, responses are collected and readily available for real-time analysis, simplifying the data evaluation process.